Cretezy/lazyjj/README.md

 ### Branches tab

+- Show branches with all remotes with `a`
 - Create a branch with `c`
 - Rename a branch with `r`
 - Delete a branch with `d`
+- Forget a branch with `f`
+- Track a branch with `t` (only works for branches with remotes)
+- Untrack a branch with `T` (only works for branches with remotes)

 ### Command log tab